 Where to start?
 Really.
 Where to start …. again?
 I bet if I did a most used word search for my last few years of writing 50 Pound Monkey, that it might possibly reveal that I use the word “start” like a broken record.
 I do a lot of starting.
 I suppose that means I do a lot of stopping and wandering off the trail.
 I do love the scenic route, and I’m so easily distracted by life.
 I think that for the most part, it’s a gift.
 I find wonder and joy (and cookies) everywhere I look, and shiny things and squirrels, but it’s okay.
 It’s okay because I don’t give up.
 I get distracted.
 There is a difference.

 My good intentions may not lead me from point A to point B directly, but honestly, I’ve never been good at straight lines or by-the-book living.
 That’s not exactly true, I do tend to follow rules; oh who am I kidding?
 If the rules are black and white, for flip’s sake, they obviously need a little something something.
-I’m always throwing in color, paint adjectives and curves and taking the long way around.
+I’m always throwing in color, paint, adjectives, creative doodles and purposely taking the long way around.
 That’s just me.
 I do believe that I’ll get there eventually, and I know that someday, I’ll have to be the boss of me, but dammit, when I or anyone else tells me what to do, I get that head tilt thing and, well, I’m a bit of a snotty rebellious sort.

 However, Ideal Protein has been my friend this go round.
 I started (again) almost two months ago and I’m getting close to 20 pounds gone.
 That makes me happy.
 No brainers are good things.
 If I’m not thinking too much, I don’t get as creative or off course.
 It might help that I’ve got so many other things in my world that are lighting me up.
 Music, mostly.
 I come from a long line of singers and musicians.
 I didn’t have much time or inclination toward music when growing up because I was consumed with every sport, friends, boys and things young girls get distracted by.
 I loved music, played clarinet and a bit of piano, but we didn’t have vocal opportunities beside the big round fireplace at the old family ranch with all the extended family.
 We sang on car rides with my mom playing the Ukelele in the front seat too, but mostly I left the real singing to my dad.
 He’s got an awesome voice.